PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 18:20:41
+Last updated: 2024-04-05 18:21:14
-Random Quote: Help was not promised, lovely girl.
-Only death.  -  Jaqen H'ghar
+Random Quote: I got more second-story guys in my book than pimples at a junior prom. - Saul Goodman